Fighting Dinosaurs: Interpretation

-In 2016 Barsbold reported several anomalies within the Protoceratops individual: both coracoids have small bone fragments indicative of a breaking of the pectoral girdle, and the right forelimb and scapulocoracoid are torn off to the left and backwards, relative to its torso.
-He concluded that the prominent displacement of pectoral elements and right forelimb was caused by an external force that tried to tear them out.
-Barsbold suggested that scavengers were the most likely authors of these anomalies since the Protoceratops is missing other body elements and this event likely occurred after the death of both animals or during a point where movement was not possible.
+In 2016, Barsbold reported several anomalies within the Protoceratops individual: both coracoids have small bone fragments indicative of a breaking of the pectoral girdle, and the right forelimb and scapulocoracoid are torn off to the left and backwards, relative to its torso.
+He concluded that the prominent displacement of pectoral elements and the right forelimb was caused by an external force that tried to tear them out.
+Barsbold suggested that scavengers were the most likely authors of these anomalies since the Protoceratops is missing other body elements, and this event likely occurred after the death of both animals or during a point where movement was not possible.
 Because Protoceratops is considered to have lived in herds, another hypothesis is that members of a herd tried to pull out the already buried Protoceratops, causing the dislocation of its limbs.
 However, Barsbold pointed out that there are no related traces to support this latter interpretation.
 Lastly, he restored the course of the fight with the Protoceratops powerslamming the Velociraptor, which used its raptorial sickle claws to damage the throat and belly regions and its hand claws to grasp the herbivore's head.
-Prior to their burial, the fight ended up on the ground with the Velociraptor lying on its back under the Protoceratops.
+Before their burial, the fight ended up on the ground with the Velociraptor lying on its back under the Protoceratops.
 After the burial event, either a Protoceratops herd or scavengers tore off the buried Protoceratops to the left and backwards, slightly separating the Protoceratops and the Velociraptor.